 YEREVAN, 9 November – UNICEF and Parenting School NGO launched Armenia’s first free online positive parenting course today, developed in 2022 with the funding of the United States Government and in cooperation with the Ministry of Labor and Social Affairs.
 The course will enroll about 10.000 parents from across Armenia until end of the year.

 “Parents and caregivers are the chief architects of the next generation.
 Like no one else, they shape the experiences that build their children’s brains and set them on a path towards healthy development and adolescence.
 At the same time, parenting is too big a job for parents and caregivers to do alone.
-Through this course and other programmes, UNICEF strives to be a trusted partners for parents and caregivers in Armenia and support them in their most precious task of all – raising their children,” said Christine Weigand, UNICEF Representative in Armenia.
+Through this course and other programmes, UNICEF strives to be a trusted partner for parents and caregivers in Armenia and support them in their most precious task of all – raising their children,” said Christine Weigand, UNICEF Representative in Armenia.

 “Parenting is one of the best roles you can take on in life.
 As a parent, you cannot completely disregard a myriad of new worries, stresses and concerns that this role brings, so it’s important to balance your parenting experience via this course and other tools.
 Today, parents of adolescents are faced with new issues related to technological developments, consumption of fast food, as well as trying to manage diverging views, allowing your child to grow independent, while at the same time continuing to nurture your emotional connection with them,” shared Mrs Tatevik Stepanyan, Deputy Minister of Labor and Social Affairs.